satyajitlion/spotify-data-analysis/README.md

 # Spotify Dataset Analysis
 This project explores the factors that contribute to a song's popularity on Spotify using a dataset of audio features and metadata.
-By comparing popular and less-popular tracks, we aim to identify the characteristics most associated with success on the platform.
+By comparing popular and less-popular tracks, I aim to identify the characteristics most associated with success on the platform.

 ## Problem Statement
 ### What makes a song popular on Spotify?